PepperlFuchs/pf_lidar_ros2_driver/docs/timesync.md

 Several delays have to be taken into account:

- - the timestamp in the packet describes the time when the first included measurement was made.
+ - the timestamp in the packet describes the time when first scan point in this packet was made was made.
 Since then, `num_points_packet` further measurements took place at the current sample rate, until the packet was constructed and passed to the network driver at the sensor.